General Registration Policies

 Course Cancellation

-The University reserves the right to cancel classes when necessary, including those for which registration is not sufficient.
+The University reserves the right to cancel classes when necessary, including those for which enrollment is not sufficient.
 Students will be notified by their academic program once the course has been cancelled and will be dropped from the course by the SPS Registrar's Office.

 Dropping Courses